-For more complex instruments, the Group uses proprietary valuation models, which usually are developed from recognised valuation models.
+For more complex instruments, the Bank uses proprietary valuation models, which usually are developed from recognised valuation models.
 Some or all of the significant inputs into these models may not be observable in the market, and are derived from market prices or rates or are estimated based on assumptions.
 Example of instruments involving significant unobservable inputs include certain over the counter derivatives, certain loans and securities for which there is no active market and retained interests in securitisations.
 Valuation models that employ significant unobservable inputs require a higher degree of management judgement and estimation in the determination of fair value.
-Management judgement and estimation are usually required for selection of the appropriate valuation model to be used, determination of expected future cash flows on the financial instrument being valued, determination of probability of counterparty default and prepayments and selection of appropriate discount rates.